 Get Your Fish On at Arawak Cay

 This collection of eclectic beachside restaurants, huts, and bars can be a little touristy as far as Caribbean fish fries go, but locals still turn out for fresh fish and conch fritters, cold Kalik beer, and music and dancing every night of the week.
 It's one of the best places on the island to try freshly caught seafood while paying a fraction of the price of what you would pay in upscale hotel restaurants.
 To snack as the locals do, Arawak Cay is an unbeatable location with several different options to try.
 For fresh fish off the boat with an even more authentic local vibe, try Potter's Cay under the Paradise Island Bridge.

 Browse the Straw Market for the Perfect Souvenir

-Bahamians have been selling local handicrafts to Nassau visitors for hundreds of years since slaves would gather in a "straw market" to peddle weaved bowls using skills brought over from their native Africa.
+Bahamians have been selling local handicrafts to Nassau visitors for decades, borrowing skills from the original craft to create baskets for carrying fruit and other goods.
 The tradition continues to this day at the Nassau Straw Market, relocated from its historic home a few years ago following a fire to a new building on Bay Street.
 These days, it's much more than baskets for sale—you'll also find t-shirts, wood carvings, beaded necklaces, and every type of island-themed souvenir imaginable.

 Take a Day Trip to Rose Island

 Shiver Your Timbers at the Pirates of Nassau Museum

 It may look like a tourist trap from the outside, but the Pirates of Nassau Museum does an excellent job of telling the swashbuckling, sordid, and seductive tale of pirate history in the Caribbean.
 Nassau was a notorious pirate haven in the early 18th century, and the interactive exhibits at the museum transport you back to the year 1716, the heyday of the "Republic of Pirates."